quentinlampin/draft-lampin-schc-minimal-architecture/draft-lampin-schc-minimal-architecture-00.md

   of Endpoint A and Endpoint C is desirable.
 This reduces the complexity of managing multiple `Contexts` at Endpoint B and eventually reduces the size of the Rules IDs, impacting the SCHC packet size.

+**Domain Manager, why introduce a new function?** In a first approach, the `Domain Manager` could be implemented as a component of the `Instance` that is running on an `Endpoint`, here B. However, this would require distinguishing between different types of `Instances`: those capable of managing other instances from those that are not, those that are in charge of managing others from those that are not.
+By separating the `Domain Manager` from the `Instance`, we allow for a more flexible and modular architecture that can be adapted to different deployment scenarios.

 ## The dynamic traffic scenario

-In this section, we consider a more complex deployment scenario where multiple `Endpoints` communicate with each other using SCHC, but the traffic patterns of these `Endpoints` are dynamic and can change over time.
-This scenario typically occurs in Smart Buildings applications, where different configurations are deployed based on the current season, occupancy, etc. For example, thermostats setpoints are set differently in winter and summer.
+In this section, we consider yet another more complex deployment scenario where multiple `Endpoints` communicate with each other using SCHC, but the traffic patterns of these `Endpoints` are dynamic and can change over time.
+This scenario typically occurs in Smart Buildings applications, where different configurations are deployed based on the current season, occupancy, etc.
+ For example, thermostats setpoints are set differently in winter and summer.

  In this scenario, we have three `Endpoints` A, B and C. A, B feature a temperature and thermostat functionality, while C is a server that collects and processes the data from A and B.

+ We further assume that the Endpoints A, B and C are first registered with the `Domain Manager` of domain which they are part of, and that they are provisioned with an initial `Context`.
+This `Context` is used to compress the temperature and thermostat data sent by A and B to C. The `Context` is tailored to the specifics of the temperatures recorded during winter, and the thermostat setpoints used during this season.

+Then comes the spring, and the temperature and thermostat setpoints change.
+ The `Domain Manager` is then responsible for updating the `Context` of all `Instances` that belong to the domain, i.e. A, B and C. This update is done dynamically, meaning that the `Context` is updated without interrupting the communication between the `Instances`.